 Type of Sport

-Ironically, Carl Lewis who throughout his career was said to have eschewed the use of weight training in favour of sprints and plyometric work, began to implement it towards the end of his career.
-By that time he would have been in a position where his technical ability and reactive strength would have been very high with little room to improve.
-On the other hand by working on a quality he had previously neglected he was able to continue to perform at an Olympic gold medal winning performance until the age of 35.
+Ironically, Carl Lewis, who throughout his career was said to have eschewed the use of weight training in favour of sprints and plyometric work, began to implement it towards the end of his career.
+By that time, he would have been in a position where his technical ability and reactive strength would have been very high, with little room to improve.
+On the other hand, by working on quality, he had previously neglected he was able to continue to perform at an Olympic gold medal-winning performance until the age of 35.
 High hurdler Greg Foster was another who emphasised strength work late in his career over technical work on the track for similar reasons, that by that point it was the one motor quality where improvement was realistic, and which could then aid his performance in the 110m high hurdles.

 An athlete and his coach should sit down and work out which measure of fitness is most essential for their sporting success.
 At the same time, they should consider the contribution to their success to date of different elements involved in overall performance - technique, strength, explosive strength, linear speed, and many other factors beyond the scope of this article.
 It can be the case that they have been neglecting weight training activity, or emphasising it too much, or possibly doing too much of the wrong type of strength work.
-Depending on the athlete's own results on performance tests, it is very rare that they will need to perform solely sprint training, or solely weight training.
-Instead, as most of us know intuitively in other aspects of our life, an all or nothing approach is not needed, and instead we should focus on emphasising our weak links and maintaining our strengths to accrue continued improvements in performance.
-Like the buffet table there is no need to pick only one activity to improve performance.
-Instead a carefully periodized program, possibly emphasising a conjugated approach, with only the volume and intensity of work shifting through the year, will serve athletes far better in achieving high performance levels.
+Depending on the athlete's results on performance tests, it is very rare that they will need to perform sprint training solely, or solely weight training.
+Instead, as most of us know intuitively in other aspects of our life, an all or nothing approach is not needed.
+Instead, we should focus on emphasising our weak links and maintaining our strengths to accrue continued improvements in performance.
+Like the buffet table, there is no need to pick only one activity to improve performance.
+Instead, a carefully periodized program, possibly emphasising a conjugated approach, with only the volume and intensity of work shifting through the year, will serve athletes far better in achieving high-performance levels.

 About the Author